 You should not have anything to eat or drink 8 hours prior to your check in the day/night before your surgery.
-All medications should be discussed before your surgery takes place.
+All medications that you use should be discussed with your surgeon before your surgery takes place.
 Most medications can be taken the day of surgery, following the procedure.
 If you are diabetic, or have any other concerns about medications, please discuss this with the surgeon as special arrangements may be necessary.
 The anesthesiologist will try to speak with you the night before to discuss anesthesia.
 Should this call be missed, you will speak to the anesthesiologist at the bedside before your procedure begins.
 Please wear loose clothing.
 Please have the correct date, time and location of your surgery confirmed before the date.
 You will need someone to drive you home and accompany you for the next 24 hours.

 After Rotator Cuff Surgery

 You will have a sling in place that will secure and limit the activity of your arm.
 You may wear this over a shirt for more comfort.
 You also may remove the sling and move your elbow, wrist and fingers but no lifting of objects or your arm.
 You will also have a cold pack that is attached to a cooling unit which you may use according to your tolerance.
 Please be aware of the skin beneath the cooling pad and protect it with a small cloth or towel to avoid burning or other skin irritation.
 Do not place the cooling pad directly on your skin.